UArizonaGSICampusLivingLab/gsi-wrangling-workflow/README.md

 ### Notes

-Two sensors at the Old Main Location were plugged into incorrect ports upon installation.
+Two sensors at Old Main were plugged into incorrect ports upon installation.
 On December 11, 2024, these sensors switched logger ports.
 Plugs for port 3 and 5 were switched on the Old Main z6-19485 logger.
-This caused naming conventions to match the actual location of sensors.
-Note that this switch should be made in code when analyzing pre December 2024 data.
+This fixed the port and location pairing to match the actual location of each sensor.
+See site_info.csv for information on how to correct for pre-December 2024 data during analysis.

 ### Contributors